agathis-project/salix-arctica/README.md

-- **the Gateway must be seen as a battery operated system with opportunistic access to other power sources.** This perspective helps design a power efficient gateway with extendend availability.
+- **the Gateway must be seen as a battery operated system with opportunistic access to other power sources.** This perspective helps design a power efficient gateway with extended availability.

-- uC and uP must be programmed for lowest system power consumption; such us: turn off the christmas lights - nobody is watching anyway; the battery life time is far more precious.
+- uC and uP must be programmed for lowest system power consumption; such us: turn off the Christmas lights - nobody is watching anyway; the battery life time is far more precious.

 - hardware power states: